Generic Name: eszopiclone (e ZOP i klone)

 Call your doctor if your symptoms do not improve after 7 to 10 days of treatment, or if they get worse.

 Do not stop using eszopiclone suddenly after taking it over several days in a row, or you could have unpleasant withdrawal symptoms.
-Ask your doctor how to avoid withdrawal symptoms when you stop using eszopiclone.
+Ask your doctor how to safely stop using this medicine.

 Store eszopiclone at room temperature away from moisture and heat.